DataDog/documentation/content/en/serverless/custom_metrics/_index.md

 There are a few different ways to submit custom metrics to Datadog from a Lambda function.

 - **Creating custom metrics from logs or traces**: If your Lambda functions are already sending trace or log data to Datadog, and the data you want to query is captured in an existing log or trace, you can [generate custom metrics from logs and traces](#creating-custom-metrics-from-logs-or-traces) without re-deploying or making any changes to your application code.
 - **Submitting custom metrics using the Datadog Lambda Extension**: If you want to submit custom metrics directly from your Lambda function, Datadog recommends using the [Datadog Lambda Extension](#with-the-datadog-lambda-extension).
 Check whether the Datadog Lambda Extension is supported for the runtime of your Lambda function [here][1].
-The Datadog Lambda Extension does _NOT_ support metrics with timestamps that are from the past.
 - **Submitting custom metrics using the Datadog Forwarder Lambda**: If you want to submit custom metrics from a runtime that is not yet supported by the Datadog Lambda Extension, you can use the [Datadog Forwarder Lambda](#with-the-datadog-forwarder).
-The Datadog Forwarder Lambda supports metrics with timestamps from the past 15 mins.
 - **(Deprecated) Submitting custom metrics from CloudWatch logs**: The method to submit custom metrics by printing a log formatted as `MONITORING|<UNIX_EPOCH_TIMESTAMP>|<METRIC_VALUE>|<METRIC_TYPE>|<METRIC_NAME>|#<TAG_LIST>` has been [deprecated](#deprecated-cloudwatch-logs), and you should migrate to one of the solutions above.
 - **(Not recommended) Using a third-party library**: Most [third-party libraries](#third-party-libraries) do not submit metrics as distributions and can lead to under-counted results.